techguy16/winnux/README.md

 ##### Make Linux Mint, Ubuntu, or Debian (With the Cinnamon DE) look like Windows 10 using one terminal script.

-I will start a GitHub Wiki Soon with Info and other stuff about Winnux.

 ### Compatibility (Stable)
 Linux | Version